Pretty Poinsettias

-I spent nearly 12 years planning weddings & events.
+Did you know that I spent nearly 12 years planning weddings and events, before blogging full time?
 One of the most difficult things I had to do was to try to make the most of a floral budget to make an impact because flowers are so costly!
-A tip I’ve been sharing for years {but let’s not look back at those photographs, alright} is to use plants versus fresh cut flowers.
-You’ll save at least 50% by cutting those blooms yourself.
-You never see fresh cut poinsettias though!
-Deconstructing them gives them an entirely different aesthetic & is quite stunning.

 Here’s the recipe for a deconstructed poinsettia centerpiece:

-1 poinsettia plant {usually around $5}
+- 1 poinsettia plant (usually around $5)

-bud vases
+- bud vases

-scissors
+- scissors

 - Rinse your stems carefully, not to damage the red blooms.
 This will remove most of the white milky substance from cutting them.